Deer Season Permits

 - Regardless of the number of zone-specific antlerless permits in possession, hunters are limited to taking one buck during each of the permit seasons ONLY after first purchasing a Buck Permit for that season.
 (See Deer Hunting Regulations, Licenses and Permits for details.)

 - A resident, non-resident or youth hunting license is a prerequisite to purchase a deer permit.
-See License Information & Fees 2014-15 and License Information for hunting license information.
+See License Information for hunting license information.

 - Muzzleloader season permits are not valid unless accompanied by both a valid rifle permit and a Firearm or All-around Sportsman License while hunting.